Qinghai Travel Guide

 Cultural Dos and Don’ts

-Tibetan Buddhism and Muslim are the two major religions in Qinghai, coming along with certain taboos.
-Firstly, travelers should show respect and do not discuss or talk down about their faith.
+Tibetan Buddhism and Islam are the two major religions in Qinghai, coming along with certain taboos.
+Firstly, travelers should show respect and not discuss or talk down about their faith.
 The topic of politics is not welcome, either.
 It is inappropriate to wear sleeveless tops, open-chest blouses, short pants/skirts, or flip-flops to any religious site.

 Keep your voice down when inside a temple or mosque, and don’t step on the doorstep.

 The funeral ritual, Sky Burial is a special practice of the Mongols and some Tibetans.
 The dead will be put out in nature and eaten up by eagles, wolves, or other wildlife.
 It is not for show.
-Ask permission from the next of kin if you really want to watch the event.
+Ask permission from the next of kin if you want to watch the event.

 When visiting a Muslim house, don’t barge into their kitchen or bedroom unless invited.
 No eating or even talking about alcohol and pork in a Muslim neighborhood or restaurant.